AdiXgit/heart_disease_prediction/README.md

 # heart_disease_prediction

-Hey guys the project deals with predicitng the heart disease using logistic regression.This is my first ML Project and i learnt a lot i have used grid search also for optimisation and improving the accuracy.
+Hey guys the project deals with predicitng the heart disease using logistic regression.

+I have used GridSearchCV cause it helps find the best combination of hyperparameters for a model.
+I used the UCL machine learning repository to extract the dataset for the my project It was great working on this project , looking forward for more such projects